The additive ethoxyquin contains ≥ 91 % ethoxyquin, ≤ 8 % ethoxyquin polymers and ≤ 3 % p

-The user may be exposed by inhalation to a mist of the additive.
-However, the respirable mist of ethoxyquin is of low toxicity.
-Ethoxyquin is not a dermal irritant, but should be considered as a potential irritant to eyes and other mucous membranes and as a skin sensitiser.
+-phenetidine in ethoxyquin.
+The respirable mist of ethoxyquin is of low toxicity.
+Ethoxyquin is not a dermal irritant, but is considered a potential irritant to eyes and other mucous membranes and a skin sensitiser.
 No conclusion on the safety for the environment can be made.
 Ethoxyquin is a potent antioxidant; however, no data confirm its efficacy at the proposed use level.